Commission Members

 Chair

 Doug believes that a well functioning police service is an integral part of living in a modern community.
 The Police Commission, representing our citizens in the oversight of our service, needs considered representation from a broad cross section of Community Members.
 While understanding that one must not stifle the efforts of management in the provision of excellent service, oversight is integral to establishing trust in our police service among the Citizens of Lethbridge.
 Doug has served briefly as a member of the Royal Canadian Mounted Police, and there gained some knowledge of the challenges facing the men and women of our Police Service.
-Doug is well versed in budget and financial responsibilities, and currently serves the Commission as Chair of the Finance Committee.

-Public Complaints Director
+First Vice Chair, Public Complaints Director

 Noella Piquette

 Dr. Noëlla Piquette, [retired] Associate Professor and Registered Psychologist, brings a wide range of skills and knowledge to the table.
 She has successfully collaborated in local, provincial, national and international research projects requiring communication skills, and expertise in cultural and diversity awareness.
-She is currently serving on the Policy and Governance Committee of the LPC.

 Jenn Schmidt-Rempel